 What does "setting yourself apart" actually mean?
-It is the process of developing a "mark" that is created around where you see yourself going.
-Youth sometimes view setting themselves apart as having flashy clothes or funky hair styles.
-While this does set them apart, it can be for all the wrong reasons.
-We want youth to learn that setting yourself apart can be used to express and communicate their skills, personality, and values to give them an advantage in the competitive workforce.
+It is the process of developing a "mark" that is created around where youth see themselves.
+Youth sometimes view setting themselves apart as having flashy clothes or expressive hair styles.
+We want youth to learn that setting yourself apart can be used to express and communicate their skills, personality, and values to give them an advantage in the competitive and oftentimes limited workforce; however, dressing appropriately for their specific job is necessary.